valerio-bozzolan/suckless-php/README.md

 * No pain with file uploads
 * Very small websites with only what you want in the root of you project
 * Very small framework with a few flat files
+* Resources loaded only when you request them without thinking too much on them (with [spl-autoload-register](http://php.net/manual/en/function.spl-autoload.php) plus a `$GLOBAL` objects orchestrator)

 ## Benefits as sysadmin
 * No pain with overweight copy-pasted websites to be hosted with redundant backups and too things to keep updated: The framework is in one place; the websites are in another places; data are in dabasase/databases.
 Everything it's how it should be done!